Explore 13 Fascinating Types of Oscar Fish: Care, Identification, and More

 Lutino Oscar

-Some people mistake the Lutino Oscar fish for the Albino Oscar because they have similar skin colors.
+Some people mistake the Lutino Oscar fish for the Albino Oscar because they have similar scale colors.
 But here’s the difference.
 Lutinos are pale yellow Oscar fish with orange and black marks on their fins’ edges.
 Also, they have orange or red but not pink like the Albino.

 Care Tips